chukwumaokere/JavaScriptTrainingExercises/README.md

 DO NOT TOUCH ANY OF THE FILES IN `__lib__` or `__tests__`.
 These are designed to make this project work.
 If you break it, you will need to re-`clone` this project or do `git reset --hard HEAD __lib__` and `git reset --hard HEAD __tests__` and start over again.
 You should NOT need to `import` or `require` any other files or `npm install` anything other that what is currently in the project.

+## Updates

+This project may occasionally update.
+To pull the latest, just do `git pull`.
+If you have uncommitted changes locally, you could commit them and then do `git pull --rebase` to keep your code changes to the `index.js` files

 # Happy Coding